c879873067877881111/crime_analysis/README.md

 Descriptive_df112 -> Export the cleaned data to a csv file for 112years

-excelmerge.py -> Descriptive_df110, Descriptive_df111, Descriptive_df112 merge finish.csv
+Merge_df110 -> Combine months of the 110 year into csv

+Merge_df111 -> Combine months of the 111 year into csv

+Merge_df112 -> Combine months of the 112 year into csv

-finish.csv -> contains the total data files of Descriptive_df110, Descriptive_df111, and Descriptive_df112
+finish.csv -> contains the total data files of Merge_df110, Merge_df111, and Merge_df112

+csv_merge.py -> Descriptive_df110, Descriptive_df111, Descriptive_df112 merge finish.csv

 Plt.py -> Visualization of the correlation between various crime types

 easyStat.py -> Visualize event type distribution, hard-to-distinguish distribution, and month distribution

-geoAnalysis.py -> Which county, city and district has the highest number of crime cases?
+Corr.py -> Visualize correlations between  types and  types

+analysis.R -> Chi-Square fitness test

 OneWayANOVA.R -> Determine seasonal changes in month and number of events